Menu

 • car parking areas or car hire companies

-Take care when placing bags on chairs or on the ground in restaurants and outdoor cafes.
+Take care when placing bags on chairs or the ground in restaurants and outdoor cafes.

 Thieves often work in gangs.
+While you're distracted, another thief steals your belongings.
 Thieves try to distract you by:

 • asking for help or directions